 Têt Nguyen Dan literally means the first morning of the first day of the new period.
-More simply known as "Têt," it is Viet Nam's version of the Lunar New Year and is celebrated by millions of Vietnamese all around the world to celebrate the Year of the Horse, beginning January 31, 2014.
+More simply known as "Têt," it is Viet Nam's version of the Lunar New Year and is celebrated by millions of Vietnamese all around the world to celebrate the Year of the Sheep/Goat, beginning February 19, 2015.
 Têt is normally the biggest and most important holidays in Vietnamese culture, almost like New Year's Day, Fourth of July, Thanksgiving, and Christmas all rolled into one.
 It's a holiday that is based on history but has also evolved into a modern celebration that incorporates new elements to produce new traditions.

 Nature, Family, and Renewal

 Even though many Vietnamese traditions are based on old cultural beliefs that may strike some as a little superstitious, families believe that their activities during Têt must involve happiness, joy, and good luck.
 That's why even before the beginning of Têt, it's customary for families to prepare by cleaning and even painting their home in anticipation of spring, settle old debts and disputes, and pledge to behave nicely and work hard in the new year.
 People also traditionally buy new clothes to usher in the new year.